If Only You Were Lonely: Release and promotion

 Throughout July and August 2006, the band performed a number of free intimate shows; fans could gain entry by signing up with Rockcorps.
 On August 7, it was announced that the band had left Victory Records, citing a lack of royalty payment.
 The following month, they appeared at the Bumbershoot festival.
 From September to November, the band headlined the 2006 edition of the Nintendo Fusion Tour.
 "I Am on Your Side" impacted radio on October 10.
 In June and July 2007, the bands went on a U.S. tour with support from From First to Last, Secondhand Serenade, Brighten and Powerspace.
 Following this, the group appeared on the 2007 edition of Warped Tour.
 In November and December, the band went on a headlining US tour dubbed Wintour.
 They were supported by Escape the Fate, Amber Pacific, the A.K.A.s and the Secret Handshake.

 Music videos were made for three tracks from the album.
 The video for "This Is Who We Are" was filmed at the Minneapolis stop of the Black Clouds Tour on April 14, 2006.
 The band later filmed a music video for "Pens and Needles" in Miami.
 The video was directed by Dale "Rage" Resteghini.
-Yet another music video was filmed for "Saying Sorry".
+Another music video was filmed for "Saying Sorry".

+On March 4, 2021, the band announced If Only You Were Lonely XV, a re-recording and re-imagining of If Only You Were Lonely in honor of its 15-year anniversary.
+The album was released in April of that year.

+The band also announced The Lonely World Tour, where they will play the album in full for its 20-year anniversary, supported by letlive. and Creeper.

 Commercial performance

-If Only You Were Lonely debuted at #3 on the Billboard 200 and #1 on the Top Independent Albums chart, spending a total of 17 weeks on the former.
-It is the band's highest charting album to date.
+If Only You Were Lonely debuted at No. 3 on the Billboard 200 and #1 on the Top Independent Albums chart, spending a total of 17 weeks on the former.
+It is the band's highest-charting album to date.
 The album was certified Gold by the RIAA on March 24, 2016.